-In addition to drying the air and keeping contaminates out, breweries are also turning to Nitrogen gas to add different textures and carbonation to their beers, as well as using Nitrogen in packaging.
-Nitrogen is less expensive to generate and store than carbon dioxide, and it also adds a fuller, creamier texture to beers when used during the carbonation process.
+In addition to drying the air and keeping contaminates out, breweries are also turning to nitrogen gas to add different textures and carbonation to their beers, as well as using nitrogen in packaging.
+Nitrogen is cheaper to generate and store than carbon dioxide, and it also adds a fuller, creamier texture to beers when used during the carbonation process.

 Air treatment is often initially overlooked in the planning process of a brewery, but it is imperative to make sure you are using filters, dryers, condensate management and nitrogen to produce the best product without contaminates.
 Pneumatech offers multiple products that provide a full solution for any brewery.
 You can browse Pneumatech dryers HERE, and you can browse Pneumatech nitrogen generators HERE.